Move freely again — natural support for stiff, aching joints

 Joint pain and arthritis are most common in adults over 50, but can affect younger people — especially athletes, manual laborers, and those with autoimmune conditions.
 In Utah County, the active outdoor lifestyle (skiing, trail running, rock climbing) combined with altitude and dry climate means joint issues are particularly prevalent among both young and older residents.

 At Deliberate Wellness Studio, we offer several modalities that research suggests may help support joint health and manage arthritis symptoms.
-Cryotherapy was originally developed specifically for rheumatoid arthritis treatment in Japan, and many of our other services — including infrared sauna, red light therapy, and compression therapy — are used by clients seeking joint pain relief.
+Cryotherapy was originally developed specifically for rheumatoid arthritis treatment in Japan, and many of our other services — including infrared sauna, red light therapy, and compression therapy — are used by clients seeking joint comfort and recovery support.

 Each of these services at Deliberate Wellness Studio in Vineyard, UT addresses joint pain & arthritis support from a different angle.
 Many clients find that combining multiple modalities provides the most comprehensive support.

 Cryotherapy was originally invented to help manage rheumatoid arthritis.
-The extreme cold may help reduce joint inflammation and trigger natural pain-relieving endorphins.
+The extreme cold may help address joint inflammation and trigger natural pain-relieving endorphins.

 Studies on infrared sauna use in arthritis patients have shown short-term improvements in pain and stiffness.
 The deep heat may help improve joint mobility.

-Red and near-infrared light wavelengths are being studied for their potential to reduce joint inflammation and support cartilage health at the cellular level.
+Red and near-infrared light wavelengths are being studied for their potential to may help address joint inflammation and support cartilage health at the cellular level.

-Targeted cold therapy applied directly to affected joints for about 20 minutes may provide focused inflammation reduction and pain relief.
+Targeted cold therapy applied directly to affected joints for about 20 minutes may provide focused inflammation reduction and comfort and recovery support.

 Sequential pneumatic compression may help reduce joint swelling, improve circulation around affected joints, and support mobility.

-For joint pain and arthritis support, many Vineyard clients follow a protocol of whole-body cryotherapy (3 minutes) to reduce systemic inflammation, followed by compression therapy (30 minutes) to address swelling in specific joints, and finishing with red light therapy (15 minutes) to support cellular repair.
+For joint pain and arthritis support, many Vineyard clients follow a protocol of whole-body cryotherapy (3 minutes) to may help address systemic inflammation, followed by compression therapy (30 minutes) to address swelling in specific joints, and finishing with red light therapy (15 minutes) to support cellular support.
 On alternate visits, they may swap cryotherapy for infrared sauna when stiffness is the primary concern.

 Share your joint pain history, including any arthritis diagnosis and current management approach